Apple is taking a big step with Apple Business

 New employees?
 New Mac?

-With the new “Blueprints,” devices can be automatically provisioned as soon as they are started.
+With the new “Blueprints,” devices can be automatically provisioned as soon as they are booted up.

 Result: we can deliver workplaces even faster and more consistently.